2010 United States foreclosure crisis

 The 2010 United States foreclosure crisis, sometimes referred to as Foreclosure-gate or Foreclosuregate, refers to a widespread epidemic of improper foreclosures initiated by large banks and other lenders.
-The foreclosure crisis was extensively covered by news outlets beginning in October 2010, and several large banks—including Bank of America, JP Morgan, Wells Fargo, and Citigroup—responded by halting their foreclosure proceedings temporarily in some or all states.
+The foreclosure crisis was extensively covered by news outlets beginning in October 2010, and several large banks—including Bank of America, JPMorgan Chase, Wells Fargo, and Citigroup—responded by halting their foreclosure proceedings temporarily in some or all states.
 The foreclosure crisis caused significant investor fear in the U.S. A 2014 study published in the American Journal of Public Health linked the foreclosure crisis to an increase in suicide rates.

 One out of every 248 households in the United States received a foreclosure notice in September 2012, according to RealtyTrac.

 Background and causes

 The 2010 United States foreclosure crisis was a direct outcome of the subprime mortgage crisis that began in 2007–2008.
 During the housing boom, lenders issued mortgages to a wide range of borrowers, including many with weaker credit profiles.
 A large share of these loans were subprime mortgages that carried higher interest rates and risky terms such as adjustable-rate structures.
 Many of these mortgages were bundled into mortgage-backed securities and sold to investors, which encouraged continued risk-taking in origination.
 When housing prices began to fall after 2006, homeowners discovered that they had negative equity, meaning their mortgage balance exceeded the value of their homes.
 At the same time, unemployment rose after the Great Recession, and credit markets contracted, making it difficult for homeowners to refinance or avoid delinquency.
 These combined factors created a nationwide wave of defaults and foreclosures.